Changing the world through responsible design

 Designs developed at the RÆBURN Lab are considered for their impact on the environment.
 Whether reworking surplus materials, minimising carbon footprint with local manufacturing, or simply producing smaller batches, waste can be RÆDUCED.

-Seeking the most responsible materials around the globe, and working with responsible manufacturing partners is key to the RÆBURN brand.
-RECYCLING pre-existing materials and harnessing green technologies is fundamental to the production process.
+Seeking the most sustainable materials around the globe, and working with responsible manufacturing partners is key to the RÆBURN brand.
+RÆCYCLING pre-existing materials and harnessing green technologies is fundamental to our production process.

 Key milestones from the past decade